District: East Los Angeles District

 To meet customers' needs, we use a combination of local groundwater and purchased water from the Metropolitan Water District of Southern California (MWD), which is obtained from the Colorado River and the State Water Project in northern California.
 The City of Commerce water system currently includes two active wells, 12 booster pumps, five storage tanks, and one MWD connection.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
-In 2020, we replaced the facility electrical panel at one of our stations.
+In 2021, we replaced a pump, a motor, and fill valve controls.

 By the end of 2002, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.